PortiESP/porti-web-cmd/README.md

 ## Bootloader animation

-> 🆕 The first time you visit the page, an animation will be displayed simulating the booting-up of a computer.
-Once you have completed all the booting animation, it will display only every 24h
+> 🆕 The first time you visit the page, an animation will be displayed simulating the boot-up process of a computer.

+> 💡 Once you have completed all the booting animation, it will only be displayed once every 24h.
+Run the `shutdown` command if you want to preview the animation again

 1. The first screen is the **language selection**, use the vertical arrows to navigate over the options and press ENTER to confirm
-2. Then, the screen will print some mock logs and
+2. Then, the screen will print some mock logs
-3. Finally the CLI is running
+3. Finally the CLI will load automatically

 ## How to start?